brandur/sorg/content/fragments/rust-brick-walls.md

 Beginning anything fundamentally new feels like staring at a brick wall that's blocking your path.
-The wall is impassable until a point that you make a key discovery which lets you make your through.
+The wall is impassable until a point that you make a key discovery which lets you make your way through.
 Often that discovery is a eureka moment -- it felt impossible only hours before.

 But eventually you find your way into the clear.
 The walls get smaller and you navigate passed them more easily.
 At